slyngg/homemaxx/website/README.md

-# HomeMaxx Real Estate Website
+# HomeMAXX Real Estate Website

-A modern, accessible, and responsive real estate website for HomeMaxx, built with HTML5, CSS3, and vanilla JavaScript.
+A modern, accessible, and responsive real estate website for HomeMAXX, built with HTML5, CSS3, and vanilla JavaScript.

 ## Features